Or, how I ended up wearing hurache sandals next to Silvino Cubesare Quimare.

 Spring Detox April 1-21, 2014

 Your body is super smart, all you have to do is give it a break and it will start to heal.
 Just like that.
 Nothing fancy required, just a simple break from processed, refined, packaged food and over-scheduled lifestyle stress.
+Chances are you could use a little help taking this kind of break, and that’s what my group cleanses are all about.

 It’s about eating just the right amount of good, real, homemade food to nourish your cells and your soul.
 It’s about convincing your body that you are a trustworthy ally and that you can be counted on to rest it, feed it, love it and exercise it.